 After law school, Georgia clerked for Judge David R. Workman of the Lancaster County Court of Common Pleas as well as for now retired Chief Justice Ronald D. Castille of the Supreme Court of Pennsylvania, and has also served as an Adjunct Professor of Business Law at Eastern University.

 Georgia is an experienced attorney, having written many wills and handled numerous estates, including estates valued at over one million dollars.
 Georgia is admitted to practice in the State Courts in Pennsylvania, and is a member of the Delaware County Bar Association.
-Georgia is a former Treasurer of the Coebourn Elementary School PTL, the current Secretary of the Board of Governors of the Brookhaven Swim Club, and an elected Director of the Penn-Delco School Board, having been elected by voters in Brookhaven, Parkside, and Aston in 2015, with over 4,000 total votes cast in support of her candidacy.
+Georgia is a former Treasurer of the Coebourn Elementary School PTL, the current Secretary of the Board of Governors of the Brookhaven Swim Club, and served as an elected Director of the Penn-Delco School Board from 2015 to 2019, having been elected by voters in Brookhaven, Parkside, and Aston in 2015, with over 4,000 total votes cast in support of her candidacy.

 Matthew C. Stone, Esquire, began his legal career in the late 1990s by volunteering with a governmental office of attorneys who handled legal matters on behalf of Riverside County in Southern California.
 He continued to volunteer while he attended college at the University of California, Riverside, and that experience prompted Matt to attend law school at the Penn State University Dickinson School of Law.